MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

    2. [The Path of the Hobbits](https://t.co/UtFQRj3W3X)
    3. [The Path of the Wizard](https://t.co/6AzIg7voAb)
    4. [The Path of the King](https://t.co/ko6bubJqsw)

+## Conclusion

+Phew!
+That was quite a bit of information!
+I had a fantastic time working on this (still continuing) project and learning about the internals of the Bayesian Optimization Algorithm.
+To reiterate, we covered:

+1. Details About the Bayesian Optimization Algorithm
+2. 3 Experimental Usages of the Library I developed that Implemented this.
+   1. Gave a primer on ETW events.
+3. Described details of the implementation.

+Thanks goes out to:
+[Pavel Koryakin](https://github.com/koryakinp) whose [repository](https://github.com/koryakinp/GP) gave me a perfectly apt place to start with developing my own and [Sergey Tihon](https://twitter.com/sergey_tiho) for organizing the FSharp Advent event.

+Happy Holidays to All!

 ## References